Paroca72/nester/README.md

 * Param `take` will consuming n items on the same level.
 If a item have a nested calling will not count as consumed.
 The result will be an array of Widgets.
+* if `skip` is not null and `take` is null an empty Container will be returned.

 The `queue` constructor accept `throwRangeException` (default:
 `false`) to avoid the RangeError check.
 If `true` every calling of `next` then exceed the list boundaries will throw a `RangeError` exception.

-When use `take` param in the `next` call the resulting array will not exceed the number of remaining items in list.
+When use `take` param the resulting array will not exceed the number of remaining items in list.
 When NOT use `take` and the `next` calling exceed the list bounds an empty `Container` will be returned.